 March 28, 2022 2 min read

-DEMENTIA rates are growing at full pelt, and current countermeasures may not suffice to curb these trends.
+It is no secret that Dementia rates are growing tremendously, and current countermeasures may not suffice to curb these trends.
 Symptoms of the disease include debilitating confusion and loss of cognitive sharpness.
-One sleeping habit could increase the risk of decline twofold, according to one body of research.
+One sleeping habit could increase the risk by double, according to one study.

-Dementia has a crippling effect on its sufferers, gradually hampering their memory and robbing them of their independence.
-Significant improvements in dementia care are helping soften the impact of the disease on patient groups and their families, but no drug is able to halt brain decline.
-Fortunately, preventive measures against the disease are extensive.
-The findings of one study imply that sleeping less than five hours each night could have dire consequences for one’s brain.
+Dementia has a debilitating effect on its sufferers and caretakers.
+Stripping away their memory and robbing them of their independence.
+Significant improvements in dementia care are helping manage the impact of the disease on patient groups and their families, but no drug can stop brain decline.
+Improved preventive measures against the disease are extensive.
+One study implies that sleeping less than five hours each night could have dire consequences for the brain.

 A study conducted by the Division of Sleep and Circadian Disorders in 2021 explored the association between a host of sleep disturbances and the risk of dementia.